calevans/player-card/README.md

 ## Versions

 - 1.0   - Inital Release
 - 1.1   - Added support for both audio and video
+- 1.1.1 - Fixed errors introduced with the reorg for testing.